CogniFit

 But what happens at harder levels?

-scrambled game
+scrambled brain training game

 Well, there is a combination of four obstacles thrown at you: